rebcabin/tangledown/README.md

 ### COLOPHON: Why Writing Matters

-Leslie Lamport, Turing-Award Winner, 2013, noted that writing is the best way to clarify thinking, and the *only* way to record thinking.
-He had a bit more to say (approximately --- I've substituted "coding" for "mathematics" in what he actually said):
+Leslie Lamport, Turing-Award Winner, 2013, noted, approximately (I've substituted "coding" for "mathematics" in what he actually said):

 > Writing is Nature's Way of showing you how sloppy your thinking is.
 Coding is Nature's Way of showing you how sloppy your writing is.
 Testing is Nature's Way of showing you how sloppy your coding is.

 Writing good code is like writing mathematics.
 Good, tested code is like a proved theorem.
 Code without documentation is like a pile of equations with no explanation.
 It's next to hopeless to understand it, let alone use it creatively or even just to maintain it.

+In another analogy, code without documentation is like a house without blueprints.
+Maintenance and alteration is vastly more difficult without bluprints.

-To reduces sloppiness, we must keep testing close to writing. (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.
+Keep testing close to writing. (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.

 The following tragedy occurs all-to-often in the software world: